 Now that we’ve told Excel our objective is to get 66.7% of the YES votes, I need to define my variables and which cells can be changed.
 Again, I clicked in the By Changing Variable Cells: field and then highlighted cells C21:C22.

 The last item I defined was my constraint.
 This is done by clicking the Add button on the lower right side.
 If you look under the Subject to the Constraints: section, you’ll see I’m telling Excel to keep the total vote count at 7008.

-How to Add Solver to Excel
+How to Install Excel Solver

 - Open Microsoft Excel.

 - In the Excel Options dialog box, click Add-ins from the left menu.